Why Is There So Much Confusion Over Nutrition?

 If we could get more people to eat wholesome, real foods – most of the time – most nutrition-related problems would be solved.

 What do you think – do we focus too much on nutrients?
-Or are nutrients actually important to think about?
 I’d love to hear your thoughts – leave a comment below!

 share the love